calb3ars/Flipic/README.md

 ### Future Development

-##### Comment Folding
-If an image has more than 3 comments, the newest three comments are shown and the total comment count is rendered.

 ##### Direct Messaging
 Users will be able to message each other using private messaging.
 Users can initiate a message conversation from the other user's account page or from their following users page.